The Bankrate promise

 Who is student loan rehabilitation best for?

-Allowing your student loans to remain in default can create significant problems for your finances, so it’s important to remedy the situation as quickly as possible.
+Allowing student loans to remain in default can create significant problems for your finances, so it’s important to remedy the situation as quickly as possible.
 Rehabilitation could be a good option for you if:

 - The student loans you wish to rehabilitate are eligible: You can apply to consolidate Direct Loans, FFEL Program loans or Perkins Loans.